 All hardware is compatible with this build.
 The peripherals come to about $195 + the webcam.
 The PC Build comes to approx. $520 + an extra $50 for the optional network adapter/ fans.

-Windows 10 can be downloaded for free from here with the media tool.
+Windows 10 can be downloaded for free with the media tool.

 For more posts by us:

-Click here for the Best Gaming Setups of 2020.
+Click here for the Best Small Setups of 2021.